ghost-re/lactmed/README.md

 # LactMed

 LactMed is a simple web application that provides information about drugs and lactation.
-It is built using Python Flask and SQLite.
+It is built using HTNL, CSS, JS and JSON.

 ## Usage